mbernste/mbernste.github.io/_posts/2019-12-30-measure_theory_post_1.md

 <span style="color:#0060C6">**Definition 4:** The tuple $(F, \mathcal{F}, \mu)$ where $F$ is a set, $\mathcal{F}$ is a $\sigma$-algebra on $F$, and $\mu$ is a measure on $F$ and $\mathcal{F}$ is a **measure space**.</span>

-Let's look at one last definition: a **measurable space** is a pair consisting of a set (i.e. an object) and a $sigma$-algebra (i.e. pieces of the object).
+Let's look at one last definition: a **measurable space** is a pair consisting of a set (i.e. an object) and a $\sigma$-algebra (i.e. pieces of the object).
 The word "measurable" in measurable space alludes to the fact that it is capable of being equipped with a measure.
 Once equipped with a measure, it forms complete measure space.

 <span style="color:#0060C6">**Definition 5:** The tuple $(F, \mathcal{F})$ where $F$ is a set and $\mathcal{F}$ is a $\sigma$-algebra on $F$ is a **measurable space**.</span>